sinedied/comic-tools/README.md

 # Comic Tools

-A collection of command-line tools for processing and converting digital comics into different formats.
+A collection of command-line tools for processing, converting, and validating digital comics in different formats.

 > **Note:** These scripts were generated with the assistance of [GitHub Copilot](https://github.com/features/copilot), an AI-powered coding tool.